scottmwyant/learn/docs/ssh.md

 Before you can do anything else, you need to generate a pair of keys.
 This page will not go into the technical details of asymetric encryption, but we'll provide a very high level explaination for people who are not familiar with the concept.
 If you were to use a single key to "lock" (encrypt) and "unlock" (decrypt) a message (like a password) you have the problem of getting the key to the other trusted party in a secure manner.
 This single-key approach is "symetric encryption".
 This conundrum is solved by "asymetric encryption" which is where you use one key, the "public key" to encrypt and a different key, the "private key" to decrypt.
 Using this method, you can freely distribute the public key as long as the private key is safeguarded.

-The following convention is used; the name of the private key file is *filename* and and the public key file is *filename.pub*.

 Use `ssh-keygen` to generate a pair of keys.
-The default private key is *~/.ssh/id_rsa* and the default public key is *~/.ssh/id_rsa.pub*.
-When the key is generated, the private key is hashed to a fingerprint, which is shown in the terminal.
+The name of the private key file is *filename* and and the public key file is *filename.pub*.
+The default algorithm is *rsa*, resulting in a default private key file *~/.ssh/id_rsa* and the public key file *~/.ssh/id_rsa.pub*.
+When the key is generated, the private key is hashed (to a "fingerprint"), which is shown in the terminal.
 There is also an "ascii art" generated that gives a graphical representation of the fingerprint.
 The fingerprint can be retrieved at any point in the future with `ssh-keygen -lvf <path/to/private/key/file>`.

 ### On Windows